aymentoumi/tilde/README.md

 SPA class is used as a base class for application and will gives you many facilities:

-1. Define application initial route `dart super.initialRoute`.
+1. Define application initial route `super.initialRoute`.
-2. Handle app route management using the function `dart Widget onNavigate(BuildContext)` that called evey time the location is resolved to build the application widget and the optional function `dart String? onChanging(String newRoute)` that run before location is resolved to protect or redirect routes.
+2. Handle app route management using the function `Widget onNavigate(BuildContext)` that called evey time the location is resolved to build the application widget and the optional function `String? onChanging(String newRoute)` that run before location is resolved to protect or redirect routes.
-3. Access to the application any where in your code through the static method `dart SPA.of<T extends SPA>()` but be aware of null.
+3. Access to the application any where in your code through the static method `SPA.of<T extends SPA>()` but be aware of null.
 4. After getting the application instance you can get access to the route and getting the url query params.

 ### Route management

 Route is a portion of application URL after # symbol.
 Route reflects the current state of the app.
 Route management allows user interface views organization and controls navigation between them.

 Initial application route, if not set in application constructor is /.
-Application route can be obtained by reading `dart SPA.of()?.route` property.
+Application route can be obtained by reading `SPA.of()?.route` property.

-Every time the route in the URL is changed the Application `dart Widget onNavigate(BuildContext context)` function is called to return the corresponding view according to the current route.
+Every time the route in the URL is changed the Application `Widget onNavigate(BuildContext context)` function is called to return the corresponding view according to the current route.
 For example, let's add a new message showing the current route each time it changes:

 ```dart
 import 'package:flutter/material.dart';